EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Setup the Sensors<!--! {#menu_walk_setup_sensors} -->

 After beginning the logger, we setup all the sensors.
-Unlike all the previous chuncks of the setup that are preparation steps only requiring the mcu processor, this might involve powering up the sensors.
+Unlike all the previous chunks of the setup that are preparation steps only requiring the mcu processor, this might involve powering up the sensors.
 To prevent a low power restart loop, we put a battery voltage condition on the sensor setup.
 This prevents a solar powered board whose battery has died from continuously restarting as soon as it gains any power on sunrise.
 Without the condition the board would boot with power, try to power hungry sensors, brown out, and restart over and over.